 Canadian Experience Class

-- Work experience must be obtained in Canada within 3 years prior to submit the Application of Invitation.
+- Work experience must be obtained in Canada within 3 years prior to submitting the Application of Invitation.

 - Legally obtained work experience.

-- Part-time work experience with full-time study could not be counted for this.
+- Self-employment & Part-time work experience with full-time study could not be counted for this program.

-- For NOC O and A, CLB (Canadian Language Benchmark) 7 is necessary for an approved French or English language test for TEER 0 or Teer 1 jobs.
+- Minimum of CLB (Canadian Language Benchmark) 7 is necessary for an approved French or English language test for TEER 0 or Teer 1 jobs.

 - Applicant must intend to live in any province other than Quebec.